libellux/Libellux-Up-and-Running/docs/openvas/README.md

 gvm@ubuntu:~$ touch /opt/gvm/var/log/gvm/gsad.log
 ```

+### Set up the Virtual environment with Python

-Check the version of Python.
-If the version is not 3.7 make sure to add the repository and install the correct version.
+First check the version of Python.
+If the version is not 3.7, add the repository and install the required version.

 ```
 gvm@ubuntu:~$ exit